Some of the numbers presented in this website may not be the most recent available

 Sense checking of published and estimated numbers is carried out by comparing known operating rig numbers and any other information that can be obtained on activity levels.

-Number forecasts from the present are then created for each well type (E, A and D) in each water depth category.
+Number forecasts from the present are then created for each well type (E, A and D) onshore and in each water depth category.
 These are determined empirically, modelled or both:

-Short term (from last year over the next 2 or 3 years) - Forecasts are derived from announced exploratory and development plans in each country by current operators and potential winners of licensing rounds.
-Inevitably there will be omissions and general reviews of current exploration and development licenses, production forecasts and exploratory plans are used to help quantify the numbers of wells required to explore for and exploit this production.
+Short term - Forecasts are derived from announced exploratory and development plans in each country by current operators and potential winners of licensing rounds.
+Inevitably there will be omissions.
+Reviews of exploration and development licenses, production forecasts and exploratory plans are used to help quantify the numbers of wells required.

-Medium and long term (the subsequent 3 or 4 years and up to 2050) - Estimates are based on a qualitative view of future activity levels in the medium term combined with quantitative analysis of the historic numbers of wells required to develop actual volumes of oil and gas in the medium and long term.
+Medium and long term - Estimates are based on a qualitative view of future activity in the medium term combined with quantitative analysis of the historic numbers of wells required to develop the volumes of oil and gas determined in the forecast.

 For each country, for each year, a calculation is made of the number of development wells divided by the volume of produced oil plus gas in that year.
 The number of development wells required to produce forecast volumes each year up to 2050 is then determined using the same ratio (with some country specific modifications).